Documenting the Ethnohistory and Ethnoarchaeology of Reindeer in the Alaska Peninsula

 The DEER study is a five-year collaborative research project between the National Park Service and UAF College of Liberal Arts, which explores the history and legacies of reindeer herding in the Alaska Peninsula.
-With funding from NPS Cooperative Ecosystem Studies Units (CESU), this project documents the history of reindeer herding within the Alaska Peninsula from 1904 –1950 and the migration of Inupiat to the central Alaska Peninsula in the 1910s.
+With funding from NPS Cooperative Ecosystem Studies Units (CESU), this project documents the history of reindeer herding within the Alaska Peninsula from 1904 –1950 and the migration of Inupiat to the central Alaska Peninsula in the early 1900s.
 One of our objectives is to shed light on a relatively unknown facet of the “American period” of Southwest Alaska by considering the connections between Inupiat migratory waves and reindeer economics in this region.
 This focus not only covers diverse themes, such as reindeer economics, cross-cultural relations, and perceptions of the environment, but it also helps us to understand how people creatively exploit changing circumstances to make their lives go well.
 The DEER study will also contribute to broader discussions in circumpolar pastoralism, including human-animal relations, migration, mobility and global markets.

 Project Collaborators and Participants